ricoms/video_image_features/README.md

 Some other references:
   OpenCV: BRADSKI, Gary; KAEHLER, Adrian.
 OpenCV. **Dr. Dobb’s journal of software tools**, v.
 3, 2000.
   scikit-image: VAN DER WALT, Stefan et al. **scikit-image: image processing in Python**.
 PeerJ, v.
 2, p. e453, 2014.
+  librosa: MCFEE, Brian et al. **librosa: Audio and music signal analysis in python**.
+In: Proceedings of the 14th python in science conference.
+2015. p.
+18-25.

 Special thanks to all involved in the publications cited here, they are helping change the world.